Like everywhere else in the world, when the COVID-19 crisis struck Ireland, its medical community responded with a resounding call to arms.

-Gov. Dean was famously a staunch proponent of universal healthcare, transforming the Vermont system, while, more recently, a bi-partisian group of D.C. doctor-politicians have been amongst the vocal voices regarding the United States’ COVID-19 response.
+Gov. Dean was famously a staunch proponent of universal healthcare, transforming the Vermont system, while, more recently, a bi-partisan group of D.C. doctor-politicians has been amongst the vocal voices regarding the United States’ COVID-19 response.

 While they might not be rolling up their sleeves and heading onto the pandemic’s frontlines like Varadkar, they’re showing how much their former careers can help save – and improve – lives in the future.

 “It really makes the case for why we need folks with health and science backgrounds in elected office,” Shaughnessy Naughton, a former congressional candidate from Pennsylvania, told POLITICO last month.